Lithium: benefits, dosage, contraindications

 ✪✪✪✪

-While lithium has consistently shown effectiveness in the treatment of acute mania, its efficacy in treating acute depression has been controversial since the first clinical observations.
+Although lithium has shown consistent efficacy in the treatment of acute mania, its efficacy in treating acute depression has been controversial since the earliest clinical observations.
 Initial studies suggested that lithium was not effective against chronic depression.
-However, it is commonly prescribed to manage behavioral disorders, including emotional instability, often in association with magnesium to enhance its efficacy.
+However, it is commonly prescribed to manage behavioral disorders, including emotional instability, often in combination with magnesium to enhance its effectiveness.nn

 Posologie